Putharachal: Public services

-There are two Mandapams in here.
+There are two Mandapams (Marriage halls) in here.
 There is a Government Middle School for which students come from nearby villages.
 There are no libraries here.

+In 2022, Road construction had begun and now has lavish road facilities.

 Government

-The village falls under Palladam constituency in state legislature.
+The village predominantly falls under V. Vadamalaipalayam Village Administrative block and a minor portion falls under V Kallipalayam Village Administrative block.
+It also falls under Palladam constituency in state legislature.

-There are many lands for cultivating.
-There is a old bridge which is broken but now it is carrying a lot of water.